-Okay, once you have those and you’re back home in a quiet, distraction free area, it’s time to work on the first trick: touch.
+Okay, once you have those and you’re at home in a quiet, distraction free area, it’s time to work on the first trick: touch.

 Step 1: Sandwich a small treat between your thumb and palm, hand outstretched.